Residency Program

 Friday CP didactics (Faculty Led)

-There are 28 total residents, with the number of positions varying between 6 and 8 each year.
-Most residents are in the AP/CP track, but AP only, CP only and AP/NP are also offered.
+There are 28 total residents, with the number of positions usually varying between 6 and 8 each year.
+Most residents are in the AP/CP track, but AP-only, CP-only, and AP/NP tracks are also offered.

-17 different fellowships are available, some of which have multiple positions available.
-Many residents choose to stay for fellowships at University of Michigan.
+18 different fellowships are available, some of which have multiple positions.
+Many residents choose to stay for fellowships at the University of Michigan.
 Additional info can be found here.

 Completed ERAS applications are reviewed shortly after they become available from ERAS from applicants registered for the NRMP match.
-Invitations for candidate interviews are sent starting in mid-to-late September, and continued on a rolling basis as ERAS applications are completed.
+Invitations for candidate interviews are sent starting late September to the beginning of October and continue on a rolling basis as ERAS applications are completed.

 Applicants are encouraged to contact the program coordinator, Laura Jacobus, regarding the scheduling of interviews, application questions, and any other inquiries.

-The 2022-2023 applicant cycle is unique with virtual-only interviews.
-The interview day will include virtual one-on-one sessions with the program director and associate program director, as well as a variety of faculty from both AP and CP divisions, including faculty tailored to the specific interests of the resident (a short survey is sent prior to interview in order to optimally tailor the interview day to each candidate’s interests and career goals).
+The 2024-25 applicant cycle will be via virtual-only interviews.
+The interview day will include virtual one-on-one sessions with the program director and associate program directors, as well as a variety of faculty from both AP and CP divisions, including faculty tailored to the specific interests of the resident (a short survey is sent prior to interview in order to optimally tailor the interview day to each candidate’s interests and career goals).
 Opportunities to meet and chat with residents virtually will also be available!

 The Department provides up to $1,500 annually to each resident to support travel to professional meetings and the purchase of books or other learning materials (e.g. audio, video reviews) relevant to their education with the approval of the program director.
-In addition, residents who have an abstract accepted for presentation at a national meeting will be supported with an additional $1,500 per meeting up to three times, an additional $4,500 of potential support during training, for a potential total Academic Fund support of $10,500 during a four year residency program.
+In addition, residents who have an abstract accepted for presentation at a national meeting will be supported with an additional $1,500 per meeting up to three times, an additional $4,500 of potential support during training, for a potential total Academic Fund support of $10,500 during a four-year residency program.
 Up to $500 can be borrowed from the following year if the need arises to support the resident’s training.
+Unused annual support can be rolled forward and accumulated until the end of training.

-Residents in the AP/CP program will have 24 weeks (almost 6 months) of elective rotations available during their 48 month training program.
+Elective time will vary according to the training pathway.
+For example, residents in the combined AP/CP program will have approximately 6 months of elective time during their 48-month training program.
 Numerous electives are available, including subspecialty consultation services in each field.
 Elective time can also be used as protected research time.

 As of August 2020, the American Board of Pathology changed the required limit of 50 autopsies to 30 autopsies.
-That said, residents have never struggled to meet the autopsy number requirement during their 12-week autopsy/forensic rotations.
-The average total is between 55 – 70 autopsies.
+That said, residents have never struggled to meet the autopsy number requirement during their autopsy/forensic pathology rotations.

 Each resident has 4 weeks of vacation annually, which may be taken in 1-2 week blocks.
-Vacation is scheduled separately from rotations, eliminating the requirement for seeking coverage and preventing the pressure to take vacation during less time-intensive services.
-In addition, every effort will be made to allow residents to present at meetings and conferences with advanced notice.
+Vacation is scheduled separately from rotations, eliminating the requirement for seeking coverage and preventing the pressure to take a vacation during less time-intensive services.
+In addition, every effort will be made to allow residents to present at meetings and conferences with advanced notice without using vacation days.